waqasislam/nsacompute/README.md

 # NSACompute

-NSACompute is a libary designed to decode NSA signals and keys.
+NSACompute is a libary designed to make computations easier using neural networks and GPU accelerated math.
+This is a python port of [bitcompute](https://github.com/drivevio/bitcompute) by DRIVEVIO however with added support and feature.
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install nsacompute.